• Home

 2. Godrej Properties: Godrej Properties is another prominent real estate company in India that specializes in developing and constructing commercial and residential properties.
 The legal department of Godrej Properties offers opportunities for law students to work as legal advisors, providing legal guidance on matters related to property acquisition, construction, and management.

 3. Sobha Limited: Sobha Limited is a real estate company in India that specializes in developing commercial and residential properties.
-The legal department of Sobha Limited offers opportunities for law students to work as legal advisors, providing legal guidance on matters related to property acquisition, construction, and management.
+Its legal department offers opportunities for law students to work as legal advisors, providing legal guidance on matters related to property acquisition, construction, and management.

 Job Role and Nature of Work